Schorcher5/Schorcher5/README.md

 <h1>Hi, I'm Joaquin Cisneros</h1>
-<h3>I'm a Computer Science Student at the University of Victoria and a Software Developer</h3>
+<h3>:school: I'm a Computer Science Student at the University of Victoria and a Software Developer</h3>

 - I’m currently learning programing, math, writing, Spanish and how to live life
 - Right now I am trying to learn more about linux and its kernel